splunk/addonfactory-ucc-generator/docs/how_to_use.md

 update the modular input code, you can run `ucc-gen` again and `ucc-gen` will use updated modular inputs from `package/bin` instead of generating new ones.

-## Parameters
+## Subcommands

-`ucc-gen` supports the following params:
+As of now, running `ucc-gen` does the same thing as running `ucc-gen build`, but eventually calling `ucc-gen` without specifying a subcommand will be deprecated.

+* `build` - [optional] used to build the add-on

     * `source` - [optional] folder containing the `app.manifest` and app source.
     * `config` - [optional] path to the configuration file, defaults to globalConfig file in the parent directory of source provided.
     * `ta-version` - [optional] override current version of TA, default version is version specified in `globalConfig.json` or `globalConfig.yaml`.
         Splunkbase compatible version of SEMVER will be used by default.
     * `python-binary-name` - [optional] Python binary name to use when installing Python libraries.

+## Parameters

+`ucc-gen` supports the following params:

 ## What `ucc-gen` does